Go to

 • Did you receive timely responses to any post-visit questions or concerns?

-7. Likelihood to eecommend:
+7. Likelihood to recommend:

 • How likely are you to recommend our healthcare facility to friends and family?